-Who: children age 3 – 14 who need to work on social, communication, and friendship skills.
-We offer 4 age groups – Explorers (PreK – 2nd grade), Pioneers (3rd-5th grade), and Apprentices (6th-8th grade).
+Who: children age 3 – 13 who need to work on social, communication, and friendship skills.
+We offer 3 age groups – Explorers (PreK – 2nd grade), Pioneers (3rd-5th grade), and Apprentices (upcoming 6th-8th grade).
 Campers must be 13 years of age or younger at the start of camp.
 Youth who are 13 and older may apply for our internship program!

 What: A super-fun summer program with tons of indoor & outdoor playtime, games, arts & crafts, water play, collaborative projects, sports, and more!
 (Kids will also work on school preparedness skills such as following the schedule, working with a group, being flexible, waiting nicely, etc.) Please see our sample daily schedule below.

 Where: 210 East Broad Street in Falls Church, VA!
 Here is a map link.

 When: hours are 9 am – 3 pm; aftercare is provided (for an additional cost) from 3 – 5 pm.

 - Session 1: July 10-14 & 17-21